hrsallan/hrsallan/README.md

 ## 🦾  About Me

-My name is Allan Silva, a Computer Science student at UNIPAC Barbacena.
-My journey into technology is unconventional; I discovered my passion for programming after years of dedicated study with the goal of a military career.
-This new path was solidified when I won my university's Programming Marathon in my very first semester, a rare achievement that confirmed I was exactly where I needed to be.
+My name is Allan Silva, and I am a Computer Science student at UNIPAC Barbacena.
+My journey into technology is unconventional; I discovered my passion for programming after years of dedicated study toward a military career.
+This new path was solidified when I won my university's Programming Marathon in my very first semester—a rare achievement that confirmed I was exactly where I needed to be.

+Driven by the discipline and problem-solving mindset developed during my earlier studies, I am now focused on mastering languages like C, Python, and Java.
+I am currently developing the VigilaCore project, applying my expertise in automation and data analysis to solve real-world operational challenges.
+My goal is to continuously evolve as a developer and pursue international scholarship opportunities to further my studies in Information Technology.
 <p align="center"><i>"Technology moves the world." - Steve Jobs</i></p>

 <p align="center">